matryer/xbar/README.md

 Ensure the plugin is executable by running `chmod +x plugin.sh`.

+#### Resetting Plugin Directory

+In case you made the mistake of choosing a directory with thousands of files as the plugin directory and BitBar getting stuck forever, do this from terminal to reset it:

+`defaults delete com.matryer.BitBar`

 ## Writing a plugin

   * To write a plugin, just write some form of executable script that outputs to the standard output.